Why Facebook Is Good for Marketing Your Small BusinessWeb.com Team

 In that same keynote from Mark Zuckerberg, Facebook also stated that they’re placing emphasis on communities and groups moving ahead, so setting up a group for your small business may seem like the logical next step.

-He did go on to say that if you’re a B2C company that your content naturally aligns with Social Media in verticals such as those in travel and leisure, health and beauty, culinary or e-commerce, investing time and effort in a group may be worth it.
+If you’re a B2C company and your content naturally aligns with Social Media in verticals such as those in travel and leisure, health and beauty, culinary or e-commerce, investing time and effort in a group may be worth it.
 However, if you’re running a trade-based SMB like heating and electrical or plumbing, generating organic traffic via a Facebook Group is going to be much more challenging, but not impossible.
 Reach out to your happy clients and ask them to give you a recommendation on their neighborhood Facebook groups.

 The verdict is clear: Facebook needs to be a part of every small business’ overall marketing strategy.